 Scones for SCAD

-Each year Beat SCAD supporters hold Scones for SCAD events during February.
+In the past Beat SCAD supporters have held Scones for SCAD events during February.
 Celebrating Heart Month and Rare Disease Day, these events are a great way to increase awareness of SCAD and raise much-needed money for research.

 The UK research started with funding from the British Heart Foundation, however that came to an end in 2017, so we need to keep raising money so the research can continue.